Taniwhasaurus: T. mikasaensis

 In 2008, the fossil was completely reidentified by Caldwell and colleagues as a mosasaur, and classified as a new species of Taniwhasaurus, being renamed T. mikasaensis, thus keeping the specific epithet of Obata and Muramoto.
-In 2019, the phylogenetic revision of tylosaurines conducted by Jimenez and Calwell still considers the specimen to be a representative of the genus Taniwhasaurus, but the assignment to any species remains uncertain, the fossil being insufficient to classify it either in T. mikasaensis or in T oweni.
+In the Jimenez-Huidobro thesis published in 2016, three sets of fossils discovered in the original locality were listed and attributed to this proposed species.
+These consist of additional cranial parts (MCM.A600), two dorsal vertebrae (MCM.M10) and caudal vertebrae elements associated with an isolated dorsal vertebra (MCM.A1008).
+In 2019, the phylogenetic revision of tylosaurines conducted by Jimenez and Calwell still considers the specimen to be a representative of the genus Taniwhasaurus, but the authors argued that the fossils are insufficient for a diagnosis to classify it as a distinct species, so they reclassified it as an indeterminate species of Taniwhasaurus.
 In 2020, 3D scans were performed on replicas of the specimen, with the real fossil requiring special permission from the Japanese Ministry of Education.